mattdesl/canvas-sketch/docs/api.md

 - `manager.props` — A getter to retrieve the current properties of the sketch
 - `manager.settings` — A getter to retrieve the settings applied to the sketch
+- `manager.sketch` — A getter to retrieve the 'sketch' interface, which may be a renderer function or a [renderer object](#renderer-object)

 #### <sup>[← Back to Documentation](./README.md)